-> The Social Work Student Research Community (SWSRC; formerly known as S.M.A.R.T.) was founded in 2010 to promote, develop, and sustain an environment in which Social Work students are afforded the opportunity to work together to apply theoretical foundations for research (taught in the classroom) to the real world.
-SWSRC is a cross-program (BSW, MSW, and PhD) community designed to provide opportunities for students to meet and discuss the various stages of research and research relevant topics, attend professional development workshops and Brown Bags, and collaborate with social work faculty.
-In other words, participate in a culture of learning that emphasizes the importance and value of research competence in the field of social work.
+The Social Work Student Research Community (SWSRC), formerly known as SMART was founded in 2010 to promote, develop, and sustain an environment in which Social Work students are afforded opportunities to apply theoretical foundations for research to the real world.
+SWSRC is a cross-program community designed to provide opportunities for students to attend professinal development events, collaborate with social work faculty on your current research projects, and access online resources to guide you through the research process.

-> Social Work Student Research Community Highlights
+- 6 annual Social Work Student Research Symposiums

-> Social Work students have been involved in research by assisting faculty with:
+Social Work students have been involved in research by assisting faculty with:

 - Data entry and analysis

 - Writing of manuscripts to submit to peer-reviewed journals

 With the Center, SWSRC began hosting the annual Social Work Student Research Symposium in 2018 to celebrate student achievements.
 Under guidance from the Center, students collaborated with faculty mentors and local community partners throughout the year to create knowledge that benefits the community.
 This co-production of knowledge embraced the role of community and strengthened the capacity of Detroiters to address current and future challenges.